 For any problem you’re trying to solve with SaaS, there are probably multiple solutions for you to choose from.
 When comparing similar solutions, keep two things top of mind:

-Second, be proactive in countering tool fatigue.
-Much of the software you truly need already exists: Office 365, GSuite, Teams, Slack.
+Much of the software you truly need already exists in your tech stack: Office 365, GSuite, Teams, Slack.
 This is where users are already spending time.
+Therefore, you should look for tools with integrations into your existing tools.

-Look for tools that embed or layer into your existing processes and systems.
-Make it easy for them to adapt.
+Tools that embed or layer into your existing processes and systems will make it easy for people to adapt.

 Communicate Change Management